mossti/Portfolio/_projects/0009_hybrid_soft_jumper.md

 <img src='../images/gorissen_actuation_diagram.png'>

-See more details of the proposed designs in <a id="raw-url" href="https://github.com/mossti/Portfolio/blob/master/docs/soft_jumping_actuator.pdf">this slide-deck</a>!
+See details of our proposed designs in <a id="raw-url" href="https://github.com/mossti/Portfolio/blob/master/docs/soft_jumping_actuator.pdf">this slide-deck</a>!

 #### Design 1: "The Rocket"
 This design is almost entirely ballistic, and utilizes internal soft actuators to help control the dynamics.